-- The Environmental Manager will complete an Application to Carry Out Work on Heritage Place or Object.
-A single application form with a schedule listing all heritage sites that will be impacted can be prepared. - If the proposed work involves disturbance of an archaeological site, the Environmental Manager will engage a qualified archaeologist to prepare a research plan for an appropriate recording and/or archaeological salvage program to be submitted with the work approval application. - The research plan should incorporate the overarching methodologies provided in Appendix 3 of the CHMP, as appropriate, and include: - the names and qualifications of key personnel who will be involved with the proposed works, and - the organisation(s) represented. - When complete, the work approval application and supporting documentation should be sent to: The Chief Executive, Department of Lands, Planning and the Environment, GPO Box 2520 DARWIN NT 0801. - If requested, the Environmental Manager should provide the Department of Lands, Planning and the Environment with further information relevant to assessing the work approval application. - Work should not commence in the vicinity of the heritage item until the Department of Lands, Planning and the Environment gives written approval.
+- The Environmental Manager will complete an Application to Carry Out Work on Heritage Place or Object for each site that is to be impacted.
+An single application form covering a group of comparable archaeological sites may be submitted; however, separate Work Approval applications should be prepared for all identified archaeological sites. - If the proposed work involves disturbance of an archaeological site, the Environmental Manager will engage a qualified archaeologist to prepare a research plan for an appropriate recording and/or archaeological salvage program to be submitted with the work approval application. - The research plan should incorporate the overarching methodologies provided in Appendix 3 of the CHMP, as appropriate, and include: - the names and qualifications of key personnel who will be involved with the proposed works, and - the organisation(s) represented. - When complete, the work approval application and supporting documentation should be sent to: The Director of the Heritage Branch, Department of Tourism and Culture, GPO Box 2520 DARWIN NT 0801. - If requested, the Environmental Manager should provide the Heritage Branch with further information relevant to assessing the work approval application. - Work should not commence in the vicinity of the heritage item until the Heritage Branch gives written approval.

 The Application to Carry Out Work on Heritage Place or Object form approved for use under section 72 of the Heritage Act 2011 is provided below.

 Appendix 5 - Unexpected Finds Procedure - Historic and cultural heritage items